fme-teaching/fme-teaching.github.io/content/post/tutorials/index.md

 **Schedule for FMTea tutorials**

-In the FME Teaching Committee, we are launching a new tutorial series, planned to be held monthly.
+In the FME Teaching Committee, we launched a new tutorial series, planned to be held monthly.
 We aim to increase the awareness and sharing of tools and techniques used for teaching formal methods.
 The tutorial will be held online via zoom.
 We will record (whenever the speaker agrees) these presentations and collect them on the [FME Teaching Committee website](https://fme-teaching.github.io).

 If you wish to receive announcements on these lectures, please subscribe to our mailing list fmtea@fmeurope.org by sending an email to sympa@lists.uu.se with the subject line
 **SUBSCRIBE IT-FMEUROPE-FMTEA firstname lastname**

-## Below you'll find the list of speakers who agreed to share their FM teaching insight:
+## Below you'll find the list of speakers who shared their formal methods teaching insight in 2021:
 - September 24, 2021, 3pm CET: [Prof Sandrine Blazy](https://people.irisa.fr/Sandrine.Blazy/) (University of Rennes 1, France): **Why3 tool for deductive program verification**.
 The recording of Prof. Blazy's lecture can be seen [here](https://panopto.abo.fi/Panopto/Pages/Viewer.aspx?id=63fe9f17-4ee7-4bd1-b9e4-adad00fd64ac).
 - October 29, 2021, 3pm CET: [Dr Ran Ettinger](https://www.cs.bgu.ac.il/~ranger/) (Ben-Gurion University, Israel): **Teaching Cantor's theorem, a pumping lemma, and the derivation of a heapsort algorithm using Dafny**.
 The recording of Dr. Ettinger's lecture can be seen [here](https://panopto.abo.fi/Panopto/Pages/Viewer.aspx?id=1e79e969-5ea5-40fd-b84a-adf30081a96c).
 A few screenshots from the lecture can be seen [here](https://www.dropbox.com/sh/317v6s68cjusb4i/AACg3JOZ14jcJNxyA9O0_y3Ha?dl=0).
 Ran demonstrates in this lecture a hands-on approach on how to prove mathematical theorems with Dafny, a programming language generally used for verifying the correctness of software.
 This is a refreshing approach that Ran continues to teach even now when he moved to industry (NVidia).
 Dafny was initiated by Rustan Leino at Microsoft Research and is now (since Rustan moved to Amazon) maintained by Amazon Web Services.
 [Here](https://github.com/dafny-lang/dafny) is Dafny's github website and [here](https://en.wikipedia.org/wiki/Dafny) is Dafny's Wikipedia page.
 - November 20-21, 9am-4pm CET: [Tutorials@FM21](http://lcs.ios.ac.cn/fm2021/workshops-and-tutorials/)